Harshad2010/Automatic-number-plate-detection/README.md

 # Automatic-number-plate-detection

 ## Introduction:
-This project is focused on detecting license plate in images computer vision techniques.
+This repository provides an implementation of License Plate Detection and Text Extraction using Optical Character Recognition (OCR) techniques.
+The goal of this project is to detect license plates in images and extract the alphanumeric characters from the detected plates.
 The second part of the project is to replace license plate by brand logo.

+## Features
+- Detects license plates in images using YOLO object detection algorithm.
+- Extracts alphanumeric characters from license plates using OCR - easyocr.
+- Works with jpg and png image format in this application.
+- Easy to integrate into your projects

 ## Instructions to run the Project: